 10 years ago, a startling revelation was brought to light: A distinction (a discrimination of sorts) was made between an actor who works on a theater stage versus an actor who works on a set.

 Grants for development, enrichment, travel and residence are, in fact, available to theater actors but not to their fellow thespians performing “on camera”.
 This, because Film, TV and Numeric Media actors & actresses are subjected to qualifications that are strictly based on theatre criteria, which renders any grant application futile and generates a systematic disqualification for actors and actresses practicing their craft, their art, on a film or Television set.

 BUREAUCRATIC & POLITICAL PING PONG

-A year ago, an initiative was created to signal this anomaly to the aforementioned institutions, as well as to the Minister of Canadian Heritage and Quebec’s Ministry of Culture, bringing to their attention this inequity, inadvertent as it may be, towards “on camera” actors and actresses.
+A year and a half ago, an initiative was created to signal this anomaly to the aforementioned institutions, as well as to the Minister of Canadian Heritage and Quebec’s Ministry of Culture, bringing to their attention this inequity, inadvertent as it may be, towards “on camera” actors and actresses.

-While the Canadian Heritage Minister applauds our efforts, she informed us that millions of dollars were injected into the Canadian Council for the Arts, which is a self-regulated institution, and invited us to raise our concerns directly with the Chief Executive Officer of the Canadian Council for the Arts, Mr. Simon Brault.
+While the Canadian Heritage Minister applauds our efforts, she informed us that millions of dollars ($550 millions between 2016 et 2021) were injected into the Canadian Council for the Arts, which is a self-regulated institution, and invited us to raise our concerns directly with the Chief Executive Officer of the Canadian Council for the Arts, Mr. Simon Brault.

 The Canadian Arts Council administration has reiterated on two occasions that they will continue to support theater actors but not “on camera” actors.
 They point us in the direction of Telefilm Canada, stating they’re the ones who help Film, TV and New Media actors.